 In addition to working closely with its stakeholders and other actors of the railway sector, the Agency continued developing and implementing the Single Safety Certificate programme, broaden the scope of the Monitoring Matrix.

-1.1.2 Activity 1 - Harmonised Approach to Safety - Achievements
+1.1.2.
+Activity 1 - A harmonised approach to safety - achievements